lgngrvs/logangraves.com/posts/essence-simulators-citizens.md

 To predict the next word correctly, one must in fact put together the facts from the story and act as a detective oneself!
 (At least, assuming that the result can't be predicted in some simpler fashion, e.g. through pattern-matching to common detective story tropes.)
 To consider two more shorter examples:

-> I walked in with a twenty dollar bill, bought two $6 sandwiches, and left with $
+> I walked in with a twenty dollar bill, bought two six-dollar sandwiches, and left with \$

 > Sally hides the marble in the basket and leaves.
 While she's gone, Anne moves it to the box.
 Sally comes back and looks for it in the